Financial-Times/origami-website/_tutorials/manual-build.md

 # {{page.title}}

 Installing Origami components with a package manager (manual build) gives you more granular control over their styling and their behaviour within your project.
-It requires more set up though, so we're providing an in-depth walkthrough for building a page for an article about fruit.
+It requires more set up though, compared to [using the Origami Build Service](/docs/tutorials/build-service/), so we're providing an in-depth walkthrough for building a page for an article about fruit.

 This tutorial assumes that:
 - You have not implemented a build step